-Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET regime under the new IORP II Directive there is a significant risk to undermine the future motivation of sponsoring employers in the MS to set up and to use IORPs in future.
+Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II

+If that what is shimmering through this QIS concept becomes the blueprint for a new supervisory regime under the new IORP II Directive there is a significant risk to undermine the future motivation of sponsoring employers in the MS to set up and to use IORPs in future.

 The revision of the IORP Directive - and especially this consultation - is a very technical exercise.
 It is important to realise that the technicalities are very important, but they should be subordinate to the overall long term goals of the European Pension Policy.
 First comments of big European companies who sponsor their own pension funds as HR vehicles indicate that this exercise and its complexity is well beyond their capabilities.
 A new IORP Directive should not provide an incentive to scale back second pillar pension provision or to move the pensions outside the scope of the IORP Directive (moving back to first pillar pensions, shift to book reserves or individual defined contribution schemes).
 This is undesirable, given the fact that only 40% of the European employees is currently participating in a supplementary pension scheme and given the need of more supplementary pensions in Europe (see also EC White Paper on Pensions).
 Excessive supervision of the second pillar IORPs will increase the pressure on the first pillar, which is according to the Commission already under stress in many countries.

 The representativeness of the QIS is insufficient for an IORP II proposal by the EC (see question 1).
 Furthermore, in some of the eight participating Member States the QIS will not be performed by IORPs, but by supervisory authorities which are using aggregate data (or it is done by actuarial firms on behalf of the supervisory authority).
 However, it is our opinion that EIOPA and the Commission can only have a good indication of the real impact when the QIS will be performed by IORPs (instead of hypothetical schemes).
 The use of aggregated data makes the comparison between funds and countries meaningless and it will be very hard for EIOPA to have an adequate overview of the sensitivity to the assumptions.

 The time-schedule is too tight.
 Supervisors and the pension sector have very limited experience with the concept and the valuation of the holistic balance sheet.
-When stakeholders have more time to react on the technical standards, this certainly will improve the quality of the response and so the final technical standards.
-We do not see the added value of shortening the
+When stakeholders have more time to react on the technical standards, this certainly will improve the quality of the response